freerangebytes/auto-tag-and-release/README.md

     dry-run: "false"
     # The previous version for the release
     previous-version: "v1.0.0"
+    # The ref to tag and release.
+A ref with no prefix will be treated as a branch ref.
+    ref: "${{ github.sha }}"
     # If true, output a summary to the job summary
     summary: "true"
     # The version for the release